0xekez/semistack/docs/Notes.md

 2. We'll need a call stack in addition to a regular stack.
 The call stack will hold Frames.
 3. We'll need some concept of a Frame.
 This will need to hold local variables, and a program counter to tell where they left off when / if they call another function and get returned.

+## Who Owns Values?

+In adding support for closures, we now need to ponder the age old question of who owns what.
+There are two ways that values can be added to the stack in our virtual machine:

+1. They can be put there by `pi`.
+The instruction needs to be unmodified by the operation so that it can be run again.
+It is imperative that **instructions are immutable**.
+2. They can be put there as the result of an operation.
+In this case they should be considered owned by the stack and their resources should be released once they are popped from the stack.

+This works fine when all of our types are small and copyable.
+But what about larger types like functions?
+We don't want to copy and move around functions.
+They are heavy because they hold instructions themselves, so we instead pass around function pointers.
+Now we need to start thinking about who owns a function and more generally, any object type that we'd like to pass around on the stack.
+I can think of two ownership schemes off the top of my head:

+1. Use automatic reference counting.
+Pass `std::shared_ptr` object around.
+2. Write a garbage collector.
+This is the approach of crafting interpreters and Lua.
+Doing this would likely be fairly complicated.

 ## Closures

 These are going to be hard.
 [Here](https://craftinginterpreters.com/closures.html) is Crafting Interpreters implementation.
 Basically, when resolving a variable, we need to first search the current scope, then the closures of that scope, and the global variables.
 Sounds good.
 The big question though is how to indicate to the VM that we'd like to search the closures?